dndubins/MLX90641/README.md

 	bool setRefreshRate(uint8_t rate); // // To set the refresh rate - 10.4, 12.2.1, and Figure 11
 ```
 To use the library, copy the download to the Library directory.<p>

+Acknowledgements: A big thank-you to Howard Qiu for introducing me to this sensor, and for the discussions we had about it.
+This project was a lot of fun!

 Technical notes:
 - This MLX90641.h library was designed only for the ESP32.
 Feel free to adapt it to other MCUs!